danielneil/Shark/README.md

 Shark is an open source algorithmic trading and back/forward testing platform that is under active development.

-It enables the use of (simultaneous) programmable strategies to identify and execute upon trading opportunities, coupled with a backtesting framework.
-It also has an embedded strategy and backtest development environment.
+It enables the use of (simultaneous) programmable strategies to identify and execute upon trading opportunities, coupled with a back/forward testing framework.
+It also has an embedded development environment.

 The example strategy is simple moving averages crossover against the Australian Stock Exchange's S&P/ASX 20.
 It also demonstrates determing the strength of an opportunity using the RSI indicator and a backtest.